Lucha Tributes: Chavo Guerrero Sr.

 While NWA Hollywood was where Chavo would have his greatest success, it was also where he’d have his greatest feud with a young Canadian wrestler named Roddy Piper.
 Yes; that Roddy Piper.
 Having only worked a few Canadian indies and the AWA as enhancement talent, Piper was a far cry from the man he’d become in WWE and WCW when he arrived in Los Angeles around the same time Chavo did.
 What many don’t realize is that LA is where Piper would find his groove, becoming one of the most hated heels in the LA area by putting down NWA Hollywood’s largely Hispanic fan base every chance he got.
 This made him the logical rival for Chavo and the two would wage battle for years, trading the NWA Americas Heavyweight Championship several times and even the NWA World Light Heavyweight Title on a few occasions.
 Chavo would eventually defeat Piper in a hair match and then a loser leaves town match, leading to Piper adopting “The Masked Canadian” gimmick.
 Piper’s secret identity would lead to a brief alliance between the two and they would actually have one reign as NWA Americas Tag Team Champions together.
 Naturally that reign was short and the two resumed feuding immediately.
 Ironically enough while Piper would eventually be unmasked by a Guerrero it wasn’t Chavo; his younger brother Hector would get the honor.
 Despite their onscreen animosity Piper and Chavo were close in real life, often riding motorcycles together in their free time.
 In the years after both recognized the rivalry as some of their best work, and for Piper it served as the beginning of a run that would lead to him becoming one of the most recognized and beloved professional wrestlers of all time.
 Thus if you ever wanted to know how Piper became Piper, know it began with Chavo Guerrero.

-In between his success in California Chavo also found success in Japan.
+In between his success in California, Chavo also found success in Japan.
 He began touring in the Far East in 1978 for New Japan, immediately catching on as a standout Juniors Division performer.
-His primary rival in Japan was future WWE Hall of Famer Tatsumi Fujinami, although Chavo would go on to battle with the likes of Mike Graham, Steve Keirn, Kengo Kimura, Kuniaki Kobayashi, fellow luchadors Sangre Chicana, Canek, El Solitario and even legends like Andre the Giant (who Chavo teamed with occasionally) and Dusty Rhodes.
-In told his eight year run in Japan for both New Japan and All Japan Pro Wrestling was largely successful and he’s considered to have been one of the top juniors in Japan in the era prior to the rise of Jushin Thunder Liger, the original Tiger Mask and the Dynamite Kid.
-In a way you could say that Chavo’s Japan run summed up both the best and worst aspects of his career.
+His primary rival in Japan was future WWE Hall of Famer Tatsumi Fujinami, although Chavo would go on to battle with the likes of Mike Graham, Steve Keirn, Kengo Kimura, Kuniaki Kobayashi, fellow luchadors Sangre Chicana, Canek, El Solitario, and even legends like Andre the Giant (who Chavo teamed with occasionally) and Dusty Rhodes.
+His eight year run in Japan for both New Japan and All Japan Pro Wrestling was largely successful and he’s considered to have been one of the top juniors in Japan in the era prior to the rise of Jushin Thunder Liger, the original Tiger Mask, and the Dynamite Kid.
+In a way, you could say that Chavo’s Japan run summed up both the best and worst aspects of his career.
 For his time he was a legend; unfortunately his time was immediately followed by guys contemporary fans remember far better.

-I would love, LOVE, nothing more than to show you some of the best stuff from the feud between Chavo and Roddy Piper.
-Unfortunately most of the best work isn’t online; instead there’s one promo that isn’t Chavo’s finest work (a lot of tripping over his words), a match where Piper starts out brawling with Chavo and then lets someone else fight instead and…yeah that’s pretty much it.
+I would love nothing more than to show you some of the best stuff from the feud between Chavo and Roddy Piper.
+Unfortunately, most of the best work isn’t online; instead there’s one promo that isn’t Chavo’s finest work (a lot of tripping over his words), a match where Piper starts out brawling with Chavo and then lets someone else fight instead and…yeah that’s pretty much it.
 So instead I’ll show you a quick promo between the two where they nearly come to blows.
 Even at 50 seconds it's well worth your time to see some old school Piper and if you want to see some of the other stuff online, all you need to do is type in “Chavo Guerrero Roddy Piper” on YouTube and you’re in business.
-I’ll also leave you Chavo’s Cruiserweight Championship victory over his son and the Rey-Chavo Jr. Lucha Underground match Chavo was heavily involved in.
-It’s a lot simpler than I’d like it to be and all, but they’re both important moments of his career, both highly entertaining moments and easily accessible unlike some of Chavo’s best work.
+I’ll also leave you the Rey-Chavo Jr. Lucha Underground match Chavo was heavily involved in.
+It’s a lot simpler than I’d like it to be and all, but it's an important moments of his career.
+It's a highly entertaining moment and easily accessible unlike some of Chavo’s best work.

 As awesome as a lot of us are, even the best of wrestling fans can be fickle and at times close minded.
 We get so wrapped up in our favorite styles, promotions or wrestlers that we easily forget there’s a whole bunch of other worlds out there that deserve our attention and our acclaim.
 Chavo Guerrero Sr. got lost in that other world.
 He had all the tools; he was a charismatic worker with in ring ability ahead of his time, who drew big houses in one of the biggest markets in America and wrestled all over the world.
 If you give him the same success in the right promotion or the right era then he’s considered one of the greatest wrestlers of all time.
 Instead his mainstream wrestling exposure ultimately paints him as “Chavo Jr.’s father” or “Eddie’s brother”; those are part of the package yes, but it doesn’t tell you the full story.
 Hopefully some of what I’ve shared with you here has given you a glimpse of who Chavo Guerrero was as a wrestler.
 If nothing else I think we can all agree on this; he was one hell of a performer, he deserved a better shake than what he got and much like his more famous brother, there will never be another one out there like Chavo Guerrero.
 Goodbye Chavo; may we carry you in our hearts and souls and fists.

 That’s a wrap folks.
-I’ll have a far more lighthearted CMLL Puebla preview out in a little bit.
-Till then, join me in sending your deepest condolences to the friends and family of Chavo Guerrero Sr.
+Join me in sending your deepest condolences to the friends and family of Chavo Guerrero Sr.